 You work for or want to work for a consultancy that wins both government and commercial contracts

-Strategy: get PRINCE2 Foundation + Practitioner first (faster, no experience prerequisite), then build experience and sit PMP
+Best sequence: get PRINCE2 Foundation and Practitioner first (faster, no experience prerequisite), then build experience and sit PMP

 🎯

-The optimal sequence for UK-based PMs with under 3 years' experience: PRINCE2 Foundation → PRINCE2 Practitioner (achievable in weeks) → accumulate 3–5 years documented PM experience → PMP.
-This sequence gets you into the job market faster with PRINCE2, then upgrades your profile to the full combination once you are eligible for PMP.
+The best sequence for UK-based PMs with under 3 years of experience: PRINCE2 Foundation, then PRINCE2 Practitioner (achievable in a few weeks), then accumulate 3 to 5 years of documented PM experience, then PMP.
+This gets you into the job market faster with PRINCE2.
+Then it upgrades your profile to the full combination once you are eligible for PMP.

 06 — FAQ